Pepper-box: Transitional revolver

-A development from the pepperbox are the so called "transitional" revolvers.
+A development from the pepperboxes are the so-called "transitional" revolvers.
 These weapons have a cut-down pepperbox cylinder firing through a single barrel.
-A transitional revolver is defined as a revolver (with barrel and cylinder) that does not have a cylinder stop, an early example being the Collier flintlock revolver of 1819.
+A transitional revolver is defined as a revolver (with barrel and cylinder) that does not have a cylinder stop, an early example being the 1739's revolver of Jaumandreu from Manresa and the 1702's revolver of Rovira from Ripoll, exhibited in the Armouries of the Tower of London, followed 100 years later by the Collier flintlock revolver of 1819.

 It retained the pepperbox's caplock action but still had many deficiencies.
 The lack of an effective cylinder stop allowed a charge to be fired when the cylinder was not aligned with the barrel, resulting in an erratic shot possibly damaging the gun and even injuring the firer.
 While the shortened cylinder made loading easier the barrel was attached to the cylinder pin, over time this weakened the gun, decreasing its accuracy.
-In addition it lacked partitions between its nipples, risking similar chain-fires to the earlier pepperbox.
+In addition, it lacked partitions between its nipples, risking similar chain-fires to the earlier pepperbox.
 This was exacerbated by the fact that the bar-hammers common on pepperboxes and transitional revolvers usually provided a weak blow, which meant that extra sensitive percussion caps were needed to ensure that the gun would fire, further increasing the risk of a chain-fire.
-Although later models were fitted with a shield to protect the user from cap fragments there was still a risk of being killed or maimed as a multiple discharge could cause the gun to explode.
+Although later models were fitted with a shield to protect the user from cap fragments, there was still a risk of being killed or maimed as a multiple discharge could cause the gun to explode.

 Since the bullets didn't have to be rammed down from the muzzle but were loaded into the cylinder behind the barrel, they could be slightly larger than the bore, which facilitated the use of rifled barrels.
 Whereas most pepperboxes are smooth-bore, most transitionals are rifled.

-Daniel Leavitt was the subject of a famous lawsuit after producing a transitional revolver in 1851 with an identical loading lever to the Colt Dragoon revolver.
+Daniel Leavitt was the subject of a lawsuit after producing a transitional revolver in 1851 with an identical loading lever to the Colt Dragoon revolver.
 Guns of this type saw use in the Mexican War as an alternative to the Colt Dragoon revolver and the Colt Walker revolver, most notably by General Winfield Scott.
 A late example the Butterfield revolver of 1855 used a Maynard tape primer rather than percussion caps.
 640 were issued to the US Army during the American Civil War, but the government canceled any further purchases when the pistols were found to be inferior to the cheaper Colt Navy revolver.
 Transitional revolvers and pepperboxes started disappearing gradually in the 1850s with the manufacture of true revolvers by Colt, Smith & Wesson, Webley, Adams, Rupertus and others.